24 Jul 2018

 - Customers say the largest challenge with commodities big data is to manage and make sense of their unconnected data.

-- Thomson Reuters has released Knowledge Graph to allow our clients to accelerate their AI and digital strategies.
+- We have released Knowledge Graph to allow our clients to accelerate their AI and digital strategies.

 - Being able to deeply understand the commodities ecosystem is paramount in gaining an advantage over competition.